Fans of creamy smoothies listen up! This Avocado Banana Smoothie is for you!

-I’ll just come right out and admit that I adore avocados.
+I’ll just come right out and admit that I adore avocados (and have looooong before they were trending on IG).
 I’m a California girl living in Florida.
 Avocados are a major part of my diet.
 I’m probably the biggest fan of guacamole you’ll ever meet.
 But avocados are good for other things besides a chip dip.

 Did you know avocados contain more potassium than bananas?
 Crazy, right?
 Potassium is essential for heart health.
 A diet rich in avocados may also help lower bad cholesterol and triglyceride levels due to heart-healthy monounsaturated fat.